toonMarty/alx-backend-storage/0x01-NoSQL/README.md

 * Prototype: def schools_by_topic(mongo_collection, topic):
 * mongo_collection will be the pymongo collection object
 * topic (string) will be topic searched

+# 12. Log stats
+A Python script that provides some stats about Nginx logs stored in MongoDB:

+* Database: logs
+* Collection: nginx